 Growth Efficiency Index (GEI)

-The GEI efficiency Index is the Sales and Marketing cost (plus any unreimbursed direct onboarding costs) to add one dollar of Annual Contract Value (or Annual Recurring Revenue) of SaaS revenue.
-A lower GEI means the company is more efficient at bringing in new customer or expansion revenue from existing customers.
+A lower GEI means the company is more efficient at bringing in new customers or expanding revenue from existing customers.
 Companies with low GEIs have a lower cost of growth.

 Balancing Profits Vs. Growth

 SaaS companies can control their profitability by the amount they spend on revenue acquisition.

 When SaaS companies spend exactly their Recurring Profits on revenue growth, they will break even.
 The formula which determines the break-even growth rate is:

 Few SaaS companies would willingly choose to sacrifice growth for profits.
 The subscription company can choose between profitability and growth on a continuum based on the extent of revenue acquisition spending.